 Dana is the Director of Development of the International Book Project.
 For as long as she can remember, books and words have been her inspiration.
 A native of Louisville, Dana has worked as a journalist, travel writer, magazine editor, and in academic publishing and retail book-selling before spending more than 15 years in fund-raising at the University of Kentucky.
 Dana earned her Bachelor’s degree in Journalism at UK and completed graduate coursework in Historic Preservation.
 She helped launch the Curry Stone International Prize in Design and has been active with the IdeaFestival in Louisville.
 Dana lives in Lexington with her husband, Jim, and her children, Annie and Christopher.
 Dana enjoys fiction and non-fiction and is a fan of poetry and short stories.
 She lives by the words of Robert Frost: “Two roads diverged in a wood, and I— I took the one less traveled by, And that has made all the difference.”
 In her role as development director, Dana seeks to make a difference in global literacy and education by expanding the resources and reach of the International Book Project.

 Nick is the Operations Coordinator at the International Book Project.
 As a student at Berea College, he spent his time studying technology and design, while also working as an assistant at the college library’s educational technology studio and as a graphic designer for the marketing department.
-Nick’s experience in digital technology and the arts has enabled him to do everything from freelance graphic design for non-profit organizations to constructing his own custom guitar.
-Aside from working at IBP, he is also an assistant at the Lexington Public Library’s digital studio.
-In his free time, he enjoys music, photography, running, and reading non-fiction, his favorite book genre.
+Nick’s experience in digital technology and the arts has enabled him to do everything from graphic design for non-profit organizations to designing and building custom electric guitars.
+Aside from working at IBP, he also assists patrons and teaches classes on digital technology at the Lexington Public Library’s Digital Studio.
+In his free time, he enjoys playing music, photography, running, and reading non-fiction books about nature, space, and music history.